 Many English teachers have noticed that students are not wild about poetry, which is passing strange given their childhood love for, say, Dr Seuss and Shel Silverstein.
 And that’s not even getting into their love for music.
 Say it loud, say it clear: the lyrics of their beloved songs, found via search engines on-line, are a form of poetry!

 All that said, I have found students to be more receptive to reading poetry if they are also allowed to write poetry.
 You read correctly: “allowed to.”
-Two of the best ways for doing that are using the strategy of imitation poems (see my other products for examples) and using the time-tested concept of fun.
+Two of the best ways for doing that are using the strategy of imitation poems (see my imitation poem entries for examples) and using the time-tested concept of fun.
 In that sense, the December holidays help, too.

 The following prompts can be printed separately for random drawing, printed together for student choice, or offered in any way you wish online.
 In my teaching days, I always picked a prompt and wrote my own “just for fun” first draft.
 Students love to read their teacher’s early writing.
 It levels the playing field.
 It also reinforces the teacher’s assurance that all first drafts need a lot of work and are necessary first steps.